 Impact: This project highlighted the need for improved outpatient monitoring strategies to prevent HF decompensation and hospitalizations.
 The final model developed a risk scoring mechanism for HF patients (based on their likelihood of a first admission), from which health care provided could use to manage limited outpatient resources.
 Her study showed that non-physiologic features (e.g., marital status, ability to speak English, estimated patient income) also predicted HF hospitalization.
 Through these features specifically, the project also identified room for improvement: the hospital can assign remote monitoring space based interventional resources for MGH HF patients.

 Location: Akron, OH

-Approach: Renata analyzed a portfolio of low-volume products and found a relationship between lot size and production cost in both of the explored manufacturing systems.
+Approach: During her analytics internship, Renata analyzed a portfolio of low-volume products and found a relationship between lot size and production cost in both of the explored manufacturing systems.

 Impact: Previously, the company’s operations only used manufacturing cost to decide how to deliver the product.
 Renata showed the impact of inventory cost as part of the total delivered cost.
-Her analysis methods also established that lot size is correlated to production cost.
+She also showed that lot size correlated to production cost.
 This result is important because it refutes the preconceived notion that manufacturing cost is fixed regardless of lot size.

 Renata also analyzed various algorithms that optimize the product lot size and job scheduling.
-EOQ and a Mixed Integer Program were both used to assess lot size dynamics.
-The latter demonstrated more cost efficient and production efficient results because it was more flexible with time scale and considered manufacturing capacity.
-She also tested a few bin-packing algorithm heuristics, which showed how much time could be saved by scheduling mechanically.
-She therefore proved the need to automate the scheduling process.
+She used EOQ and a Mixed Integer Program to assess lot size dynamics.
+She also tested a few bin-packing algorithm heuristics, which showed how much time the company could save by scheduling mechanically, therefore proving the need to automate the scheduling process.